DiggingNebula8/shader-art/Artworks/Systems/SYSTEM_ARCHITECTURE.md

 - Use macros to access functionality instead of direct function calls
 - Consider moving shared types to `Common.frag` if used by multiple unrelated systems
 - Keep type definitions stable (avoid frequent changes)

+**Evaluation: Shared Types Header (`Types.frag`)**

+**Current State:**
+- Most types are already centralized:
+  - All materials in `MaterialSystem.frag` ✅
+  - Camera in `CameraSystem.frag` ✅
+  - SkyAtmosphere in `SkySystem.frag` ✅
+- Only one type has cross-system dependency:
+  - `TerrainParams` (TerrainSystem) → used by WaterShading (type-only) ✅

+**Conclusion:**
+A shared `Types.frag` header is **not needed** at this time because:
+1. **Centralization already exists** - Materials are centralized in MaterialSystem
+2. **Minimal cross-dependencies** - Only one type (`TerrainParams`) has a cross-system dependency
+3. **Well-documented** - The `TerrainParams` dependency is clearly documented and acceptable
+4. **Stable types** - Type definitions don't change frequently, so recompilation cascades are rare
+5. **Overhead vs benefit** - Creating Types.frag would add complexity without significant benefit

+**When to Consider Types.frag:**
+- If 3+ types develop cross-system dependencies
+- If types change frequently causing recompilation issues
+- If types are used by many unrelated systems
+- If type definitions become large and impact compile times

+**Current Recommendation:** Keep types in their respective systems.
+The current approach is appropriate for the codebase size and complexity.

 ## Integration Examples